A re-post, while I freckle-up and get just a little blonder before I return to Minnesota...

 Because it’s true, dagnabit!
 It is the little things; and by golly if I have to defend that cliché, I will!

-My leg-warmers, for example.
+And so I came across one of these "little things" just the other day: my leg-warmers.
 I’ve been encasing my legs from ankle to mid-thigh in a pair of gray, cable-knit leggings since October now and will no doubt keep them on until all threat of frost has passed, sometime in June.

 I keed!
 I keed!
 We should be safe from hypothermia by May…

 Think of it!
 Mother Nature wants to kill me.
-Why, at this very moment, not only am I wearing the foundation garments you would expect on any female, but also leggings, socks, pants – er, trousers – a camisole, a shirt, a scarf, and a jacket.
+Why, at this very moment, not only am I wearing the foundation garments you would expect on any reasonable female, but also leggings, socks, pants – er, trousers – a camisole, a shirt, a scarf, and a jacket.

 And frankly, I feel a little under-dressed, as the jacket’s sleeves are only three-quarters’ length.